linux-kernel-labs/linux/Documentation/teaching/labs/interrupts.rst

 .. note:: More details about the format of the */proc/interrupts* can
 	  be found in the `Interrupt statistics`_ section.

-Print a message inside the routine to make sure it is called.
+Add a message in the interrupt handling routine to check if it is called.
 Compile and reload the module into the kernel.
-Check that the interrupt handling routine is called when you press the keyboard on the virtual machine, using :command:`dmesg`.
+Check that the interrupt handling routine is called when you press the keyboard on the virtual machine.
 Also note that when you use the serial port no keyboard interrupt is generated.

 .. attention:: To get access to the keyboard on the virtual machine
-	       boot with "QEMU_DISPLAY=gtk make boot".
+	       boot with "QEMU_DISPLAY=sdl make boot".

 3. Store ASCII keys to buffer
 -----------------------------